1986 FBI Miami shootout: Crime spree

-The robbers were nicknamed the "Unknown Gang" by the C-1 Division of the Federal Bureau of Investigation's Miami office, which was formed for the sole purpose of combatting bank robberies in Miami.
-While they did not know of the suspects' identities, the C-1 Division were able to establish a pattern in the Unknown Gang's robberies, noting that the men always committed the robberies on Fridays when the armored vans made their drop-offs.
-C-1 concluded that the robbers would likely commit another robbery on Friday, April 11, 1986.
+In response to the numerous bank robberies, the Federal Bureau of Investigation's Miami office formed the C-1 Miami Bank Robbery Squad, explicitly to combat these crimes.
+They referred to suspects as the "Unknown Gang" and discerned a pattern in their robberies: the men always committed the robberies on Fridays when the armored vans made their drop-offs.
+The FBI concluded that the robbers would likely commit another robbery on Friday, April 11, 1986.

 Events

 Relative positions of FBI agents' and suspects' vehicles after a traffic stop at 12201 Southwest 82nd Avenue, Pinecrest, Dade County, Florida.
 Illustration is not to scale.

 Stakeout and attempted traffic stop

 At 8:45 a.m. on April 11, 1986, a team of undercover FBI agents led by Special Agent Gordon McNeill assembled at a Home Depot to initiate a "rolling stakeout" in search of Collazo's Monte Carlo, acting on a hunch that the robbers would attempt a robbery that morning.
-Of the fourteen agents who participated in the stakeout, eight of them in five unmarked cars were involved in the shootout, and were deployed as follows:
+Of the fourteen agents who participated in the stakeout, eight would take part in the shootout, deployed as follows in five unmarked cars: